willwhitney/reprieve/readme.md

 # Reprieve: a library for evaluating representations

 Everybody wants to learn good representations of data.
 However, defining precisely what we mean by a good representation can be tricky.
-In a recent paper, we show that many notions of the quality of a representation for a task can be expressed as a function of the _loss-data curve_.
+In a recent paper, [Evaluating representations by the complexity of learning low-loss predictors](assets/Evaluating.representations.by.the.complexity.of.learning.low-loss.predictors), we show that many notions of the quality of a representation for a task can be expressed as a function of the _loss-data curve_.

 ![Figure 1, showing the loss-data curve.](assets/fig1.png)

-This repo contains a library for computing loss-data curves and the metrics of representation quality that can be derived from them.
+This repo contains a library called `reprieve` (for **repr**esentation **ev**aluation) for computing loss-data curves and the metrics of representation quality that can be derived from them.
 These metrics are:

 - Validation loss
 - Mutual information (approximate; a bound only)